lucaSartore/lucaSartore/README.md

-Here's the updated version with the new **Awards and Education** section:

----

 # Hi, I'm Luca Sartore! 👋

 I'm a software engineer at the University of Trento.
 Below are some of my projects, categorized for easy browsing.